 In February 2018, the Work and Pensions Select Committee published its report on the British Steel Pension Scheme, expressing concern about the role played by “dubious financial advisers in tandem with parasitical so-called “introducers” in encouraging steelworkers to transfer their pension rights into a DC scheme.
 It said the advice requirement was there because a DB transfer was “not usually in someone’s interests”:

 It means giving up generous, indexed and stable benefits in favour of a riskier investment.
 Many BSPS members were shamelessly bamboozled into signing up to ongoing adviser fees and unsuitable funds characterised by high investment risk, high management charges and punitive exit fees.

-It described the FCA’s response as “too little too late” and made a series of recommendations to which the regulators have since responded (see Work and Pensions Committee - Pension Freedoms inquiry).-
+It described the FCA’s response as “too little too late” and made a series of recommendations to which the regulators have since responded (see Work and Pensions Committee - British Steel Pension Scheme (Feb 2018)

 Commons Briefing papers CBP-8382